Spain Overtakes China With 3,434 Virus Deaths - UrduPoint

 In a separate development, unions have been up in arms over a decision by Airbus to resume production in Spain, despite the outbreak, saying it endangered workers' lives.

-So far, a total of 138 employees have tested positive for the virus with hundreds more in quarantine, but the European plane-maker has insisted it would resume production on Monday, prompting unions to call an indefinite strike.
+So far, a total of 138 employees have tested positive for the virus with hundreds more in quarantine, but the European plane-maker resumed production on Monday, prompting unions to call an indefinite strike.